Ford Edge: 2019 facelift

-The 2019 Edge made its debut at the 2018 North American International Auto Show in Detroit, and went on sale in the spring of 2018 as an early 2019 model year vehicle.
+The 2019 Edge made its debut at the 2018 North American International Auto Show in Detroit, and went on sale in the second quarter of 2018 as an early 2019 model year vehicle.

 For the 2020 model year, dual-zone automatic climate control was included on all trims.
 However, the CD player was removed.

 Edge Plus (China, 2021 facelift)

 The Edge in China was facelifted with the rest of the world in 2019 while receiving another facelift for the 2021 model year exclusively for the Chinese three-row Edge called the Ford Edge Plus.
 The Edge Plus features a slightly redesigned exterior and a different interior design.
 The interior features two new displays measuring 8 and 13.2 inches across and a new squared-off multi-function steering wheel.
 The updated center console houses both the climate controls and the air vents, while a cover below conceals a power socket, a single USB port and a wireless charger.
 The Edge Plus is powered by the previous 2.0-liter turbo-inline-4 engine producing 245 PS and 390 Nm, which links to an eight-speed automatic transmission.
 Both FWD and AWD are offered.